sapatevaibhav/Operating-Systems/README.md

 <h2>⚠️ warning</h2>
 Oi, you are here then make sure to follow me.
 <br><br>
 <p>You know what?
 I frequently update the code.
-To keep me motivated, please consider starring the repository or following me. <h2>If I don't receive the desired interactions, I might have to shut down this repository by the time of  final practical exam.</h2>
+So, consider starring the repository or watching it.
 </p>